How smart businesses are making better decisions

 klipfolio image

-Summary - Data visualization applications such as Klipfolio are transforming the way in which we view, and more importantly, interpret data.
-However, rather than just being pretty charts on a screen in the office, the primary purpose is to leverage that data to make better informed, forward-looking decisions.
+Summary - Data visualization tools like Klipfolio Klips are changing how you view and, more importantly, interpret data.
+The goal isn’t pretty charts on a screen.
+The goal is to use that data to make better informed, forward-looking decisions.

-Klipfolio has made it accessible for businesses to take that first step into data visualization with their pre-built Klips, categorized by core application and function – they’ve even built full dashboards to make it easy for users.
-However, many businesses that are serious about business performance need to move beyond that first step and really tailor what they’re monitoring and measuring to their business.
-In other words, they need something bespoke where pre-cut Klips will no longer suffice.
+Klipfolio Klips makes it easy to take the first step with pre-built Klips, categorized by core application and function.
+There are full dashboards to get you started.
+Many teams that care about performance move past that first step and tailor what they monitor and measure to the business.
+In short, they need something bespoke where pre-cut Klips no longer suffice.

 1. What should we be measuring & monitoring?